sssh3/job_platform/README.md

 The entire project folder should be put directly in the `htdocs` folder.
 For example, `xamppfiles/htdocs/job_platform`

 When the server runs `index.php` the first time, `config/database.php` will try to create schema `job_platform_db` if it does not exists and then insert more than 100,000 simulated rows.
 It may takes a few seconds.
 For old computers, it could exceed 120s and throw timeout error.
 You may alter the amount of simulated job instances by changing this line `$totalJobs = 90000;` in `config/database.php`.
+You can also adjust `$numEmployers` and `$numJobseekers` in `config/database.php`.
 Or delete lines in `data/cities15000.txt`.

 Simulated job instances are distributed into each city based on its population porpotion.